typesense/typesense-website/docs-site/content/0.23.0/api/documents.md

   'country': 'USA'
 }]

-// Be sure to increase connectionTimeoutSeconds appropriately for large imports,
+// IMPORTANT: Be sure to increase connectionTimeoutSeconds to at least 5 minutes or more for imports,
 //  when instantiating the client

 client.collections('companies').documents().import(documents, {action: 'create'})